wp-plugins/wp-performance-pack/readme.txt

 == Screenshots ==

-1. MO-Dynamic benchmark: Comparing fresh WordPress 3.8.1 installtion (plain) and a "complex" installation (22 active plugins) using default MO implementation (*DE / MO* and *EN / MO*) and MO-Dynamic (*DE / MO-Dynamic* and *EN / MO-Dynamic*).
+1. MO-Dynamic benchmark: Comparing front page of a "fresh" WordPress 3.8.1 installation (plain) and a "complex" installation (22 active plugins) using default MO implementation (*DE / MO* and *EN / MO*) and MO-Dynamic (*DE / MO-Dynamic* and *EN / MO-Dynamic*).
 Tested with (*DE...*) and without (*EN...*) translating using XDebug.
 Results are executiuon time in ms. The benchmarks show usage of MO-Dynamic improves performance when translating a blog and doesn't really impact it, when not.
 (Benchmarked version: 0.1)

 == Installation ==

 Download, install and activate.
 Usage of MO-Dynamic is enabled by default.

 == Frequently Asked Questions ==

-= Known issues =

-* JIT localize seems to be the cause for quite some problems.
-As of now, use at own risk!
-I'm working on it...

 = Requirements =